fair-transformer-gan/fair-transformer-gan.github.io/index.md

 ## A generative model to mitigate bias in tabular data.

-As the use of AI and other machine learning models becomes more prevalent in our day-to-day lives, it becomes increasingly important to scrutinize the underlying datasets that these models are trained on so that we avoid perpetuating any potential biases.
+As AI and machine learning models become more ubiquitous in our daily lives, it is crucial that we scrutinize the datasets used to train them to avoid perpetuating biases.
+This is particularly important since ML models are increasingly being used to make critical decisions that impact people's lives, such as predicting recidivism, medical prioritization, mortgage approvals, and career advancement.

-Machine learning(ML) models are not limited to just entertainment; they can be used to make serious life decisions, such as predicting recidivism, medical-delivery priorities, mortgage loans, or career progressions.
-At the end of the day, biased data leads to biased models.

-This project aims to solve the problem and started as a UC Berkeley capstone, to generate a synthetic training data that will mitigate racial, gender or other forms of bias in datasets.
-We attempted to solve the problem by Generative Advesarial Network(GAN) transfomer architecture with three discirminator, one classifier and one generator.
+To tackle this issue, a team at UC Berkeley embarked on a capstone project with the goal of generating synthetic training data that would minimize biases linked to factors like race and gender.
+They employed a Generative Adversarial Network (GAN) transformer architecture consisting of three discriminators, one classifier, and one generator to achieve this aim.
+The objective was to develop a model that would produce less biased data and, as a result, create fairer outcomes.

 ### Installing